Frequently Asked Questions About Tummy Tucks

 Step 4 – See the results

 Your tummy tuck will result in a flatter, firmer abdominal contour that is more proportionate with your body type and weight.
 The final results may be initially obscured by swelling and your inability to stand fully upright until internal healing is complete.
-Within a week or two, you should be standing tall and confident about your new slimmer profile.
+Within a week or two, you should be standing tall and confident with your new slimmer profile.

 - Where will I be taken after my surgery is complete?